UM-ARM-Lab/Chamfer-Distance-API/README.md

 ```

 ## Chamfer-Distance-API
-After compiling code for tensorflow, we can use the chamfer distance api now.
+After compiling code for tensorflow, we can use the Chamfer Distance API now.
 Note the chamfer distance is defined as the sum of **square** of euclidean distance in the API.
-Try run
+Try
 ```sh
 python chamfer_test.py
 ```
-which will calculate the chamfer output [8.].
+which will calculate chamfer distance between point (1, 1, 1) and (1, 1, -1) and output [8.].

 Generally, to use the api, use `cd_api = Chamfer_distance()` to initialize the class, and then use `cd_api.get_chamfer_distance(xyz1,xyz2)` to calculate the chamfer distance.